rhodyprog4ds/.github/.github/ISSUE_TEMPLATE/extension-request.md

 ---
-name: Question
+name: Extension Requst
-about: use this to ask a private question about the assigment
+about: use this to request an extension on this assignment or portfolio check
-title: 'question: [topic of your question]'
+title: 'Extension Request'
 labels: 'extension'
 assignees: brownsarahm,
 ---